faran1512/faran1512/README.md

 ### Hi there 👋

-I am a Computer Science Student interested in Computer Security.\
+I hold a Bachelors degree in Computer Science interested in Computer Security.\
 🔭Working on:

 - Exploit Development
-- Security Research
+- Vulberability Research

 <!--
 **faran1512/faran1512** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.